Thousands of hotel workers in Southern California are on strike, demanding better pay and benefits - KESQ

 Last week, a deal was reached with its biggest employer, the Westin Bonaventure Hotel & Suites in downtown Los Angeles, which has more than 600 union workers.
 Union officials described the tentative agreement, which provides higher pay and increased staffing levels, as a major win for workers.

 Talks with other hotels were at a stalemate.
-A coalition of more than 40 hotels involved in negotiations accused union leaders of canceling a scheduled bargaining session and refusing to come to the table.
+A coalition of more than 40 hotels involved in talks accused union leaders of canceling a scheduled bargaining session and refusing to come to the table.
+The hotels have offered wage increases of $2.50 per hour in the first 12 months and $6.25 over four years, the group said.

-Unite Here Local 11 “has not budged from its opening demand two months ago of up to a 40% wage increase and an over 28% increase in benefit costs,” the hotel group said in an email Friday to the Los Angeles Times.
-“From the outset, the union has shown no desire to engage in productive, good faith negotiations with this group.”
+“From the outset, the Union has shown no desire to engage in productive, good faith negotiations with this group,” the hotel coalition said in a statement Sunday.
+“The Union has not budged from its opening demand two months ago of up to a 40% wage increase and an over 28% increase in benefit costs.”

+The work stoppage was expected, and the properties are “fully prepared to continue to operate these hotels and to take care of our guests as long as this disruption lasts,” said Keith Grossman, a spokesperson for the coalition.